adamnemecek/adjoint/README.md

 <!--

 # category theory
-* the nice thing about category theory is that theoreically
+* the nice thing about category theory is that theoretically unlike with normal functions, when you have say `F=m*a` with imperative programming, you have to write three functions to figure out each of the variables, with category theory you can ideally just write a single category and the rest will be done automatically
+*

+# computation as manifold
+*

 # reversible computation
 * https://en.wikipedia.org/wiki/Cotangent_space